healthrobotsworkshop/RSS-workshop2025/index.md

   </div>
 </div>

-Proposed to RSS '25: June 21, 2025.
-Hybrid in-person and virtual
 <div style="margin-bottom: 20px;"></div>

 Integrating robots into healthcare presents significant opportunities to improve patient care and support clinicians [1,2].
 Many researchers have explored using robots to provide physical, cognitive, and social assistance [3-6].